ChristofSchwarz/qs-mash-jwtlogin/README.md

 # Self-contained JWT-based Login Solution for Qlik Sense
 This is a custom Login Page based on JWT tokens, which works without any external authorization authority like Local Windows Accounts etc. Use it for testing.
-Special thanks to Thomas Haenig, Akquinet, for sharing this https://github.com/q2g/q2g-web-jwtproxyredirect which is part of this solution.
+Special thanks to Thomas Haenig, Akquinet, for sharing this https://github.com/q2g/q2g-web-jwtproxyredirect which leading the direction of this solution.

 ![alttext](https://github.com/ChristofSchwarz/pics/raw/master/jwttokenslogin2.gif "screenshot")